archaeojsc/clusivity_sentiment_graph/README.md

-# clusivity_sentiment_graph
+# Clusivity and Sentiment for Political Discourse Analysis

- Capstone project for GA Tech OMSA - A social media discourse analysis
+ Capstone practicum project for GA Tech OMSA -- a social media discourse analysis.